 In vitro data

-In an open study without a placebo or control group, 31 children (6 to 12 years of age and diagnosed with attention deficit hyperactivity disorder [ADHD]) received 225 mg/day of a standardized bacopa extract for 6 months.
+In a randomized, double-blind, placebo-controlled trial of children with attention-deficit/hyperactivity disorder (ADHD) (N=36), fresh whole plant extract of bacopa was given at a dosage of 50 mg twice daily for 12 weeks, and a battery of cognitive function tests were administered at baseline and 4, 8, 12, and 16 weeks (ie, 4 weeks posttrial).
+Improvements were reported in the active treatment group (n=19) at 12 weeks, as measured by tests of sentence repetition, logical memory, and paired associate learning tasks.(Mathew 2010) In an open study without a placebo or control group, 31 children 6 to 12 years of age diagnosed with ADHD received 225 mg/day of a standardized bacopa extract for 6 months.
 Seventy-four percent of children experienced a 20% improvement in total subtest scores for ADHD symptoms.
-Attention deficit symptoms, including restlessness, self-control, learning problems, impulsivity, and psychiatric problems, were reduced in 85% of children.37 A systematic review was conducted of clinical trials published up to August 2015 that investigated the use of bacopa extract as monotherapy for at least 1 month in children or adolescents.
-Of the 5 studies that met inclusion criteria, 2 were double-blind, randomized placebo-controlled trials (N=76) conducted in children with ADHD.
-Significant treatment effects for bacopa compared to placebo were observed in logical memory, sentence memory, paired associate learning, digit span, word recall, delayed response learning, attention, and hyperactivity.
-Children ranged in age from 6 to 12 years and were administered B. monnieri 100 mg/day for 3 months; drop-out rates were 22.5% in each trial.
-No side effects were reported by participants.51
+Attention-deficit symptoms (ie, restlessness, self-control, learning problems, impulsivity, psychiatric problems) were reduced in 85% of children.(Dave 2014) A systematic review of clinical trials investigated the use of bacopa extract as monotherapy for at least 1 month in children or adolescents; of the 5 studies that met inclusion criteria, 2 were double-blind, randomized, placebo-controlled trials conducted in children with ADHD (n=76; age range, 6 to 12 years).
+B. monnieri extract 100 mg/day was administered for 3 months in these 2 studies.
+Significant treatment effects in logical memory, sentence memory, paired associate learning, digit span, word recall, delayed response learning, attention, and hyperactivity were observed with bacopa compared with placebo.
+Drop-out rates were 22.5% in each trial.
+No adverse effects were reported by participants.(Kean 2016)

 A systematic review of several randomized, double-blind clinical trials demonstrated efficacy of bacopa in improving memory and some cognitive functions.
 Adults without dementia or serious cognitive impairment were administered bacopa extracts (300 to 450 mg daily over a 12-week period).
-Although cognition was not as well-documented as other effects, bacopa improved 9 of 17 free recall memory tasks.24
+Although cognition was not as well documented as other effects, bacopa improved 9 of 17 free recall memory tasks.(Pase 2012)

-In mice, the ethanolic extract of B. monnieri increased cerebral levels of gamma-aminobutyric acid (GABA) 15 minutes after administration,31 and the purified bacosides A and B showed dose-dependent effects in the same rat models, as well as in a taste aversion response test.32 A saponin fraction of B. monnieri reduced spontaneous motor activity in rats and lowered rectal temperatures in mice.33 The same extract showed tranquilizing effects in rats but did not block the conditioned avoidance response.
-It also protected against audiogenic seizures.34 The ethanolic extract of B. monnieri relaxed smooth muscle preparations of guinea pig and rabbit pulmonary arteries, rabbit aorta, and guinea pig trachea by a mechanism postulated to involve prostacyclins.35 The same investigators found spasmolytic effects of the ethanol extract in guinea pig ileum and rabbit jejunum to be nonspecifically mediated through calcium channels.36
+In mice, a B. monnieri ethanolic extract increased cerebral levels of GABA 15 minutes after administration.(Dey 1966) In a study evaluating effects of the purified bacosides A and B on avoidance responses in rats, enhanced relearning index and dose-dependent effects on taste aversion response were observed.(Singh 1988) A saponin fraction of B. monnieri reduced spontaneous motor activity in rats and lowered rectal temperatures in mice.
+The same extract showed tranquilizing effects in rats but did not block the conditioned avoidance response.
+It also protected against audiogenic seizures.(Ganguly 1967, Ganguly 1967) The ethanolic extract of B. monnieri relaxed smooth muscle preparations of guinea pig and rabbit pulmonary arteries, rabbit aorta, and guinea pig trachea by a mechanism postulated to involve prostacyclins.(Dar 1997) The same investigators found spasmolytic effects of the ethanol extract in guinea pig ileum and rabbit jejunum to be nonspecifically mediated through calcium channels.(Dar 1999)

-In a rat model, bacopa extracts reduced psychosis by reducing brain dopamine levels in the frontal cortical region.43 In another study, bacopa restored cognitive deficits in a phencyclidine rat model of schizophrenia.44 In a case study of a patient with schizophrenia, administration of olanzapine with add-on bacopa extracts of 500 mg/day for 1 month resulted in reduction in psychopathology.45
+In a rat model, bacopa extracts reduced psychosis by decreasing brain dopamine levels in the frontal cortical region.(Jash 2014) In another study, bacopa restored cognitive deficits in a phencyclidine rat model of schizophrenia.(Piyabhan 2014)

 Pregnancy / Lactation